W F Southall Trust

 With an average grant of £3,000 and most grants between £1,000-£5,000, applications should be realistic.
 First-time applicants should focus on this range; only returning grantees should consider requesting over £5,000.

-Emphasize Grassroots and Community Engagement:
+Emphasise Grassroots and Community Engagement:

 Address Root Causes:

-The Trust is particularly interested in organizations that are “bold and innovative” and “addressing root causes of issues” rather than just treating symptoms.
+The Trust is particularly interested in organisations that are “bold and innovative” and “addressing root causes of issues” rather than just treating symptoms.
 Frame your work in terms of systemic change and challenging structural inequalities.

 Align with Quaker Values: